cgeneske/CyberArkEPMLCDLifecycle/README.md

 5. Customize the script for your environment and desired outcome - See [Assigning Script Variables](#assigning-script-variables)

 6. Run the script!
+    >**NOTE:** The script default is set to `$ReportOnlyMode = $true` which will result in no actions taken against CyberArk PAM.
+It is **highly recommended** to maintain this run mode for the initial execution, and following any change to script variables, in order to review on-boarding and off-boarding candidates for accuracy.
+Once satisfied with these results, switch to `$ReportOnlyMode = $false` to commit the respective lifecycle activities against CyberArk PAM.

 7. **[OPTIONAL]** Configure the script to run on a routine basis - See [Running via Scheduled Task (Non-Interactively)](#running-via-scheduled-task-non-interactively)